Edb83/penny-for-your-thoughts/README.md

 1. From the menu items near the top of the page, select **Settings**
 2. Scroll down to the **GitHub Pages** section
 3. Under **Source** click the drop-down menu labelled **None** and select **Master Branch**
-4. On selecting Master Branch the page is automatically refreshed, the website is now deployed
+4. On selecting Master Branch the page will be automatically refreshed and the website is now deployed
 5. Scroll back down to the **GitHub Pages** section in **Settings** to retrieve the link to the deployed website.
 It may take a short time to go live, but typically less than 60 seconds

 ### How to run locally